 - 1968 Marshall JMP50 Plexi – COMING SOON

 Our product inventory is available as high definition PDF files for download for people who like to print and read.
 Enjoy!

-Buying a vintage guitar that’s right for you is a very personal choice, and we provide honest and informative information which you can utilise to make that important decision.
+Buying a vintage guitar that’s right for you is a very personal choice, and we provide honest and informative advice which you can utilise to source the best piece available.

 With the recent addition of early vintage amplifiers, we have a full suite of vintage Fender and Gibson collectables for that special gift for someone, or simply a piece that you have been looking for.

 We work with insurance companies for replacement instruments for those that have lost their favourite vintage piece through theft, fire or other misfortune.